 The Frankenmuth Dam is located on the Cass River in the City of Frankenmuth, Mich., approximately 20 miles south of Lake Huron’s Saginaw Bay.
 The existing Frankenmuth Dam effectively prevents the upstream passage of fish and separates Saginaw Bay fish from valuable spawning habitat.
 The project includes construction of a rock ramp structure to provide an approximate 3% grade up to the dam, allowing passage of the target species upstream.
-Providing fish passage at the Frankenmuth Dam will open up 1,763 miles of reproductive territory to the walleye.You may need Adobe Reader to view files on this page.
+Providing fish passage at the Frankenmuth Dam will open up 1,763 miles of reproductive territory to the walleye.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 - Frankenmuth Fact Sheet (PDF)(1 pg, 36 K, January 2015)